WeCamp/WeCamp-Challenge/jcdejong/README.md

 Disclaimer
 ==========
 Still under construction, but at this point it is already doing this:

  - determine input language of input string
  - based on the input language create a simple database
  - for each word create a (text)rebus
- - ouput it to the screen
+ - ouput it to the console

 Known bugs/issues, still on todo list:

- - if a word cannot be found in the database, result is not very nice
+ - if a word cannot be found in the database, instructions are basicaly to remove everything and add the word..
  - all languages are currently inserted in one big pile into the database, rebus (db) should be made language aware
  - to find the rebus, only letters from the left side of the original word are taken, right side is not yet implemented
  - code is far from clean and maintainable, but I tend to use this codebase as input for some courses and maybe a talk